aaronfranke/godot-GUI-in-VR/README.md

 # GUI in VR in Godot

+Check this out on the Godot Asset Library: https://godotengine.org/asset-library/asset/604

 Video demo: https://www.youtube.com/watch?v=Xrhje9RwLnU (this repo does not include the skybox)

 OpenVR add-on created by the GodotVR team, Copyright © 2018-2020 Bastiaan Olij https://godotengine.org/asset-library/asset/150